No Recent Searches Found

 Our decision to use the name “First Tech” was not made lightly.
 After researching affinity for our brands in our regions and nationwide, both respected brands had strong brand awareness.

-First Tech was ultimately chosen because it reflects a broader, more inclusive identity—one that allows us to grow while continuing to serve our members with the same dedication and values that have always defined us.
+First Tech was ultimately chosen because it reflects a broader, more inclusive identity – one that allows us to grow while continuing to serve our members with the same dedication and values that have always defined us.

 The combined organization will maintain corporate offices on both coasts, with the headquarters located in San Jose, CA. DCU will continue to maintain its branches and corporate offices in Massachusetts and New Hampshire.

-News of any change will undoubtedly raise questions, and both organizations are committed to progress updates for members at key points along the way.
+News of any change will undoubtedly raise questions, and we are committed to sharing progress updates for members at key points along the way.
 Members have an important voice in this merger, so there will be plenty of opportunities to learn more about this strategic combination and the benefits to members and employees.
 The process of integrating the operations of organizations will begin with an anticipated operational integration in 2027.

-Once the credit unions have combined, each member of the combined credit union will have up to $250,000 in share insurance coverage across all accounts through the NCUSIF.
+Both DCU and First Tech are federally insured credit unions through the National Credit Union Share Insurance Fund (NCUSIF).
+As of January 1, 2026, when the credit unions have combined, each member of the combined credit union will have up to $250,000 in share insurance coverage across all accounts through the NCUSIF.

 No, not at this point.
 We’re still very early in the merger integration process, so we don’t expect any changes like this until later in 2026 or 2027.
 We are thoughtfully planning this and will communicate changes far in advance to all of you – our members.